libis/opening_hours_cloudapp/README.md

 ## Occupancy
 The Occupancy expansion panel allows for the user to enter the number of people in the library to indicate how busy it is.
-For this th Occupancy expansion panel contains 2 fields.
+For this the Occupancy expansion panel contains 2 fields.

 Maximum occupancy : the maximum number of people allowed in the library at the same time.
 Usually limited by the number of study-seats available.
 Current occupancy : the number of people currenty in the library.